 California is a large state with diverse geographic regions where people come from around the world to enjoy beaches, rivers, mountains, lakes, and deserts.
-Living amidst amazing outdoor spaces, we also live with the risk of environmental hazards; most notably, wildfires and earthquakes.
-This page provides insight into how Outward Bound California maintains awareness of these hazards, makes thoughtful decisions about risk management, and remains prepared to adjust as conditions change.
+Living amidst amazing outdoor spaces, we also live with the risk of environmental conditions; most notably snow, heat, wildfires and earthquakes.
+This page provides insight into how Outward Bound California maintains awareness of these conditions, makes thoughtful decisions about risk management, and remains prepared to adjust as conditions change.

 Wildfires